Nordgaren/Elden-Ring-Debug-Tool/README.md

 * Fixed null values showing as 0

-* Fixed tooltips disappearing when user has scalled UI in Windows settings
+* Fixed tooltips disappearing when user has scalled UI in Windows settings   (.Net 6 Update may be required)

 ### Beta 0.7.2